canonical/sphinx-docs-starter-pack/docs/content/edit.rst

          # Reference

-2. Add the new file to the navigation menu.
+2. Add the new file to the Navigation Menu.
 Open the :file:`index.rst` file or another page that you want to add a nested page to.
 At the bottom of the file locate the ``toctree`` block and add a properly indented line containing the path (without a file extension) to the new file created in the first step.
 For example, ``content/reference``.

    The ``toctree`` block will now look like this:

    .. code-block:: rest
-      :caption: Toctree block example

          .. toctree::
          :hidden: